 Cumulative forecasts for weekday PM conditions were obtained from the Avila Circulation Study.
-Cumulative forecasts for Saturday MD conditions were derived from the existing Saturday MD volumes using similar growth factors as was used for weekday PM.
+Cumulative forecasts for Saturday mid-day conditions were derived from the existing Saturday midday volumes using similar growth factors as was used for weekday PM.
+These forecasts include Diablo Canyon Power Plant as currently operational, so are conservative since the plant is now expected to be decommissioned in 2025.